There's a secret most couples don't realize.

-Words of Affirmation:
+Words of affirmation:

-• Give undivided attention
+- Give undivided attention.

-• Consider giving a parade of gifts
+- Consider giving a parade of gifts.

 Acts of service:

-• Do things you know your spouse wants you to do
+- Do things you know your spouse wants you to do.

-• Ask your spouse what he or she would like you to do
+- Ask your spouse what he or she would like you to do.

-• Holding hands, kissing, hugging, sex
+- Holding hands, kissing, hugging, sex

-• Find out how your spouse wants to be touched
+- Find out how your spouse wants to be touched.

 Can you identify the top two ways you prefer to receive love?
 What about your partner?
 The secret that most people don't see is that you most likely show love for your partner in the ways that you prefer to receive it, rather than in the ways your partner prefers to receive it.

 For example, if the husband's top love language is quality time and the wife's love language is words of affirmation, then a day hanging out doing a fun activity will make him quite happy.
-This experience may be just okay for her however, unless the husband remembers to tell her how much fun it was hanging out with her and how much he appreciates her.
-Then both partners will feel affirmed by the experience.
+This experience may be just OK for her, unless the husband remembers to tell her how much fun it was hanging out with her and how much he appreciates her.
+Then, both partners will feel affirmed by the experience.

 So ask your partner for examples of how to communicate more effectively in his or her love language.
 Make a commitment to use love languages to demonstrate love to one another consistently.
 Try it and notice how much fun it can be once you start practicing expressing your love in ways that feel like love to your partner.
-Additional communication ideas can be found in my new book, Date Night Conversations.